 How Many Amps Does a 100-Watt Panel Produce?

 Amps or ampere is the measure of the electromagnetic force between two points in an electric conductor.
 To calculate amps you need to divide watts by volts.
-So, if your panel is rated 12V and 100W, it will produce 18V in conducive weather.
+So, if your panel is rated 12V and 100W, it will produce 8.3A in ideal conditions.

-The amps produced per hour will be 100W / 18V = 5.5Ah.
-So, a 100-watt panel can produce anywhere between 5 and 6 amps if all conditions are met.
+The amperage produced per hour will be 100W / 12V = 8.33A.
+Therefore, a 100-watt panel can produce approximately 8.3 amps under optimal conditions.

 How Long Will It Take to Charge a Battery?